A generalization of Ramanujan's congruence to modular forms of prime level: Atkin-Lehner operators and newform theory for period polynomials

-\begin{proof}That the two maps are isomorphisms is proved in \cite[Prop.
+The Hecke operators $\wT_n$ preserve $\wW_w(N)$, acting as in Section~\ref{s2.1}, and we have \be \wr_{f|[\SS]} = \wr_f|_\SS \wT_n \;, \ee where $\SS$ is a double coset contained in $\M_n$ satisfying~\eqref{eq_star}.
+The space~$\wW_w(N)$ is preserved by the involution $\dd=\sm {-1}001$, and we denote its $\pm 1$ eigenspaces by $\wW_w^\pm(N)$.
+We define its new subspaces as in~\eqref{new}.
+The following proposition is a generalization of the Eichler-Shimura isomorphism to the space of extended period polynomials. \begin{proposition} Let $w\ge 2$ be even.
+The two maps are Hecke equivariant isomorphisms, and they map $M_{w+2}(N)^{p-\new}$ isomorphically onto $\wW_w^\pm(N)^{p-\new}$, for primes~$p|N$. \end{proposition} \begin{proof}That the two maps are isomorphisms is proved in \cite[Prop.
 8.4]{PP}.
-The second statement follows by using the characterisation of newforms above, together with the compatibility of the two isomorphisms with the trace map $\tr=\tr^N_M$ and with the Atkin-Lehner involution: $ \wr_{\tr (f)}^\pm=\tr (\wr_f^\pm), \ \wr_{f|W_N}^\pm=N^{-w/2} \wr_f^\pm|_\Theta \wT_N. $ \end{proof} When $N$ is square-free, the next corollary shows that the extended polynomial $\wr^+_f$ is actually a period polynomial in $W_w^+(N)$. \begin{corollary} Let $N>1$ be square-free and let $w>0$ be even.
-We have
+The second statement follows by using the characterisation of newforms above, together with the compatibility of the two isomorphisms with the trace map $\tr=\tr^N_M$ and with the Atkin-Lehner involution: $ \wr_{\tr (f)}^\pm=\tr (\wr_f^\pm), \ \wr_{f|W_N}^\pm=N^{-w/2} \wr_f^\pm|_\Theta \wT_N. $ \end{proof} \begin{remark} For $w=0$ and $N$ square-free the map $\wr^-$ is still an isomorphism, but $\wr^+$ is not unless $N$ is prime~\cite[Prop.
+8.4]{PP}.
+This is one of the reasons the weight 2 case is more delicate, and we avoid it in this paper. \end{remark}